BBC Breakfast: BBC Breakfast history

 After the unification of BBC News for UK viewers and international viewers in April 2023, the programme continues to be simulcast only on the UK feed, while the international feed shows generic bulletin and World Business Report.
 However, from January 2025 the simulcast with the UK feed was dropped on weekdays with the UK Feed showing generic bulletin and Business Today which are what international viewers get.

 On 26 June 2023, BBC Breakfast unveiled a new look for the programme, moving to an all-new multipurpose studio in Media City in Salford.

 On 29 November 2023, the BBC announced that BBC Breakfast would be extended by 15 minutes on weekdays, broadcasting until 9:30 am and followed by Morning Live, also extended by half an hour and broadcast until 10:45am.
 This change came into effect on 2 January 2024.

 For the first few months of 2025, BBC Breakfast was not shown on weekdays on the BBC News Channel, with the news channel instead continuing to air the global news service.
 Breakfast did continue to air on the BBC News Channel at the weekend.
-However by spring 2025, Breakfast was, once again, airing every day on the BBC News Channel.
+However by spring 2025, Breakfast was, once again, airing every day on the BBC News Channel but on 29 October 2025, Breakfast was, once again, dropped from the News Channel's weekday schedule.

+On 17 June 2026, the BBC announced that as part of its cost-savings plan, Breakfast will not be aired on Sundays and was replaced with a simulcast of the BBC News channel on 27 September 2026.
+It was also announced that Naga Munchetty will leave the programme at the end of 2026 to become the new presenter of BBC Radio 5 Live's breakfast show.